MahdiGhafarian/Statistics-Canada-Download-Manager/README.md

 https://github.com/user-attachments/assets/02e39131-4ab3-4863-97e3-3a5c8a5fb7be

 ### Unzipped Tables
-Once all files are downloaded and unzipped, the `Tables` folder containing the tables will automatically open.
+Once all files are downloaded and unzipped, the `tables` folder containing the tables will automatically open.

 ![image](https://github.com/user-attachments/assets/456a1f67-a388-410d-ac83-a91a69d62931)